mraddtab/The-Focus-Zone/README.md

 This project is set to serve as one of many widgets in a larger web-application named "ToDo", a project aimed at creating an online tool designed to help students manage their time, and build effective studying habits.
 This is my first project done using HTML5,CSS and JavaScript.

+Features
+===
+- 25-5 minute work and break intervals.
+- Audio indicator when work/break time is done.
+- Timer reset and pause functionality.
+- Volume control.
+- Select from up to 5 themes with custom videos and sounds.

 Screenshots
 ===
 - Rain